 When these life events happen, we will fight for you to modify those terms to the extent the law and facts of your case allow.
 Modifying the Decree or prior Order is not automatic; you need an experienced modification attorney to listen, ask questions, and advise you on your options and then fight for you to get the modification you need.

 At the Law Office of Greg Whitten, we understand the issues involved with modifications.
-To schedule a free consultation, contact the Law Office of Greg Whitten in Allen, Texas, at 972-632-3662 or send us a message through our website.
+To schedule a consultation, contact the Law Office of Greg Whitten in Allen, Texas, at 972-632-3662 or send us a message through our website.